Be Social

 • Expertise in accessing and researching the Internet and regional research libraries.

-• Proficiency in Vista, Word, Excel, WordPress, Photoshop, WSFTP-Pro, PDF, and other software programs.
+• Proficiency in Vista, Word, Excel, WordPress, Picasa, WSFTP-Pro, PDF, and other software programs using both PC and Apple computer technology.

 • Access to an international network of expert contacts in all property categories.